moss-l/bhs-js-testing/boolean-simplification.md

 Assuming the code was right before, this doesn’t change it’s behavior all.
-And because each `if` statement contained a `return` clause, we kno for certain that as one of the conditions is true we will return from the function and the other `if` statements will not get a chance to execute.
+And because each `if` statement contained a `return` clause, we know for certain that as one of the test conditions is true we will return from the function and the other `if` statements will not get a chance to execute.
 So this is certainly logically equivalent.

 Since they’re mutually exclusive it doesn’t matter what order they appear in so let’s reorder so all the branches in which we return